 Classroom Tip: To cut down on the number of copies needed for the unit, I create a class set of the myths I intend to teach.
 Students not only use the stories for ideas with journal writing, but also explore grade-appropriate vocabulary with each myth.
 These myths as a collection are used as an example of universal themes like bravery, loyalty, and trust.

-25 Mini-Plays: World History by Erin Fry
+25 Mini-Plays: World History

 This book contains plays that teach about ancient cultures like ancient Mesopotamia, Egypt, Greece, and more.

 Classroom Tip: This book contains two plays of interest: one about an Athens trial that explores the government of the times, and one about Socrates.
 We use these plays as a springboard for a debate of the ancient Greek legal system and as a basis for a mock trial of Socrates.
 Students then act as the jury and decide whether or not Socrates deserved to be put to death.